qm994/My-Gatesby-Blog/src/markdown-pages/introduction.md

 > 2. ecommerce application which integrated with React.js, Redux, Firebase, Stripe(for payment process) and helpe the consumers to buy products.

+> 3. An Node.js and react.js application which can be used to connect different developers;

 So if you have any good ideas about the full stack projects and want to cooporate with me, please feel free to reach out!

 > Here is my [Github](https://github.com/qm994) <br />